surifirstpin/biplus_documentation/docs/Projects.md

 ## Add tables from Database

-- Tables select the table fields in the tables section by selecting the check boxes all the selected tables are visible on the right side of the tables section.
+- Select the table fields in by selecting the check boxes onn Table**selected tables are visible on the right side of the tables section.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/add_tables.png)

 ## Auto Build Joins